 While water-powered sawmills existed in New England as early as 1630 (in Berwick, Maine), hand-hewing large beams was a technique favored by many American craftsmen to frame out barns and buildings: structures that have stood the test of time and borne patiently the worst of summer's blistering heat and New England's unkind winters.
 Today, I use exactly the same tools and techniques as 17th- and 18th-century Maine craftsmen to create classic beams and mantels: timbers that will transform your family's favorite space into a showcase for generations to come.

 While I don't provide hardware for mounting, here's a helpful link for how to hang a large mantel:

-***Please note that shipping usually runs between $70-$90 for mantels, calculated at checkout.
+***Please note that shipping usually runs between $30-$90 for mantels, depending on size and calculated at checkout.
 I can only ship beams and mantels to the continental U.S. If you need a beam or mantel shipped elsewhere, please email or call me so we can work out logistics.***